kristianmandrup/auth-assistant/README.markdown

 This gem has been designed for Rails 3 only.

-See INSTALLATION.txt or "Installation":http://wiki.github.com/kristianmandrup/auth-assistant/installation
+See _INSTALLATION.txt_ or [Installation](http://wiki.github.com/kristianmandrup/auth-assistant/installation)

 ## Role strategies ##

-For details on the available role strategies see ROLE_STRATEGIES.txt or "Role strategies":http://wiki.github.com/kristianmandrup/auth-assistant/role-strategies
+For details on the available role strategies see ROLE_STRATEGIES.txt or [Role strategies](http://wiki.github.com/kristianmandrup/auth-assistant/role-strategies)

 ## Permits ##

 Authorization is setup by creating 'permitsø for each kind of role, in order to permit that role to do certain actions.
 The config generator generates a default permits.rb file in /lib

-See PERMITS.txt or "Permits":http://wiki.github.com/kristianmandrup/auth-assistant/permits
+See _PERMITS.txt_ or [Permits](http://wiki.github.com/kristianmandrup/auth-assistant/permits)

 ## Generators ##